 The NZ Financial Markets Accreditation Program consists of self-study of a comprehensive manual, attendance at a four hour workshop (optional), and completion of an on-line examination with a required minimum passmark of 80%.

-NZFMA Accreditation meets the requirements for Standard Set B of the requirements for becoming an Authorised Financial Adviser under the Financial Advisers Act, and NZFMA are able to provide assessments in Standard Set C for members who require AFA status.
+For those employed by NZFMA member organisations, NZFMA Accreditation meets the requirements for Standard Set A of the requirements for becoming an Authorised Financial Adviser under the Financial Advisers Act.

 An ongoing requirement for NZFMA Accredited Individuals is the completion of 20 hours Continuing Education, and NZFMA provides a range of structured training opportunities to assist members to meet this requirement.